NOTE: This story was originally published November 2, 2017

 Kreeger says that President Obama’s policies meant government agencies like FEMA and HUD started to dole out money intelligently, to projects that were accounting for climate risk in their design.
 FEMA mandated that local and state governments had to factor climate change into their hazard mitigation plans in order to be eligible for FEMA funding.
 Consequently, policy began influencing behavior.

-“The current administration came in and just pretty much wiped out anything that had President Obama’s fingerprints on it.
-But the irony of it is that those three storms coming have now put them under a microscope.
-And Congress is now going to have to focus very intently because it’s writing the check.
+“The current administration came in and just pretty much wiped out anything that had President Obama’s fingerprints on it,” he said.
+“But the irony of it is that those three storms [in 2017] have now put them under a microscope.
+Congress is now going to have to focus very intently because it’s writing the check.
 All of a sudden they’re sitting with three storms, each of which has billions of dollars in damage.
 Congress is not equipped to write $200 billion checks like this on a regular basis.
 And they’re going to have to make sure that it isn’t wasted because if we have to rebuild five minutes after we built the first time, that’s not going to sit well with anybody.”

 But the issue here isn’t just sensible investment of dollars.
 It’s also public health and national security.
-The Department of Homeland Security identifies 16 critical infrastructure sectors essential to the nation’s security and prosperity.
+The Department of Homeland Security identified 16 critical infrastructure sectors essential to the nation’s security and prosperity.
 Energy and water are at the heart of them.

-At a press conference in late August, President Trump said it took one state 17 years to get all the permits needed to build a highway.
+At a press conference in late August 2017, President Trump said it took one state 17 years to get all the permits needed to build a highway.
 He unfurled what looked like a Biblical scroll, but was actually a flow-chart outlining the regulatory process for the highway.

-“We need to make sure that when we’re spending dollars on infrastructure, we’re spending them intelligently.
-We need to make sure that the process is reasonable.
+“We need to make sure that when we’re spending dollars on infrastructure, we’re spending them intelligently,” he said.
+“We need to make sure that the process is reasonable.
 Unfortunately, these systems are really complicated.
 We are going to have to redesign how big urban centers function in particular.
-Well it takes 50 years to rebuild the city and re-envision it, especially if it’s been overdeveloped.
+Well, it takes 50 years to rebuild the city and re-envision it, especially if it’s been overdeveloped.
 At some point, we’re going to have to get our arms around how we balance being more efficient with having intelligent design.”